gradle/gradle/design-docs/features/faster-builds/faster-incremental-builds/README.md

 Dependency resolution

+- Don't parse ivy.xml/pom.xml on each resolve for modules in local repositories.
+- Store cached module meta-data in a more efficient format than ivy.xml.
 - Fix hotspots identified by profiling
 - Reuse resolution result for configuration that has same inputs as another.
 - Reuse resolution result across builds.